Tropical Rain Forest – Amazon, or Amazonia in South America

 Note: Because there can be so many different variations in lapbooks and notebook pages, we have a download that is full of rain forests facts.
 It can be used to “fill in” between spaces, if there are any on your page.
 Look under the “Older Section” for Rain Forest Facts.
 Choose as many facts you want off that page.
 Then either glue “here and there” on your page, staple like a book, accordion fold or use however you choose.

-The Rain Forest: Where is it?
+The Rain Forest Where Is it?

 Layered Book About the Amazon